kris-nader/scTherapy/README.md

 <br><br>

-## Categorizing cells into malignant and healthy
+## Step 1: Categorizing cells into malignant and healthy groups

-### Step 0: Load libraries and process the data
+### 1.0: Load libraries and process the data

 <p>First, let's load all the necessary libraries and source functions required for the analysis.</p>